trade-tariff/trade-tariff-tech-docs/source/manual/get-started.html.md

 ## 7. Install the ecsexec script

+We use [ecs exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) to establish a console to our applications to run one-off tasks.

+- Download a copy of the [ecsexec](https://github.com/trade-tariff/trade-tariff-tools/blob/main/bin/ecsexec.sh) script
+- Export your environment variables for AWS (including AWS_REGION)
+- Follow the instructions in the [README.md](https://github.com/trade-tariff/trade-tariff-tools/tree/main)

 ## 8. Get Signon accounts

 We use a single signon app to control access to an admin application.